kayazay/8-Week-SQL-Challenge/README.md

 * Temporary tables, Views, Materialized views and Indexing;
 * Basic Joins;
 * Complex Joins - Cross Joins, Anti Joins, Left Semi Joins;
 * Window Functions;
+* GROUP BY clause;
-* REGEXP formatting techniques etc.
+* REGEXP formatting techniques, and lots more.

+In different ways, these concepts and tricks would be featured in one or more of my submission.

-Once completed, this repo would hold 8 fo
+Once completed, this repo would hold 8 case studies